WPBP/CronPlus/README.md

 	'multisite'=> 'false',
 	// Used on deactivation for register_deactivation_hook to cleanup 'plugin_root_file'=> '',
+	// When the event is scheduled is also executed 'run_on_creation'=> 'false',
     // Args passed to the hook executed during the cron 'args' => array( get_the_ID() )
 );